 Subsequently, my 2017 vision board outline was ready within 48 hours but it took me a little bit longer to actually put it together on the board, and here it is.

-My theme for 2017 is “No time for rubbish.”
+My word of the year is “No time for rubbish.”
 Life is short and I will not be spending even one second of what’s left on any nonsense.

 Live Your Imagination with a Vision Board